-When a new house sewer is installed in NYC there are six basic types of house sewer connections.
+When a new house sewer is installed in NYC there are 6 basic types of house sewer connections.
 All 6 types must meet NYC DEP code requirements.
-The most commonly used connection is the spur connection, and a spur is also the least costly when it is available.
-As time has passed it is more and more usual for building lots to be split.
+The most commonly used connection is the spur connection.
+It is likewise the least costly to connect to when it is available.
+However, as time has passed it is more and more usual for building lots to be split.
 This creates new build-able lots, and decreases the availability of spur connections.
-Another factor involving the availability of a spur connection is when previously undeveloped lots are developed.
+Another factor involving the availability of a spur connection is when previously undeveloped land is developed.

 A spur connection is the most common of all connections used for a house sewer.
 Basically a spur on a city sewer is a wye in the city sewer with a plug on the outlet side.
 The plug is removed when a future house sewer connection is made.
 The spur itself is typically 6″, with the exception being 8″ sizes in Manhattan.
 This is because the minimum size for a house sewer in Manhattan is 8″.
 Having a spur available for connection prevents the need for drilling into the public sewer.
 A “drill in” or other connection type is more costly.
 Importantly, if not done properly, can cause damage to the public sewer.
 In most cases spurs are ideal for a new sewer connections.

-A fold in connection is required when the city sewer is only one size larger than the connection size required, and no spur exists, a sewer contractor must fold in a new spur in most cases.
-This typically occurs when the public sewer is 8″, a size no longer legal as a public sewer in NYC, and a 6″ connection is required.
+A fold in connection is required when the city sewer is only one size larger than the connection size required and no spur exists.
+A licensed sewer contractor would have to fold in a new spur in most cases.
+This typically occurs when the public sewer is 8″ (which a size no longer legal as a public sewer in NYC) and a 6″ connection is required.

-A fold in requires actually removing sections of the city sewer, then folding in three new sections of pipe one of which is a wye to be used as the connection for the house sewer.
+A fold in requires actually removing sections of the city sewer.
+Then folding in three new sections of pipe, one of which is a wye.
+The wye is to be used as the connection for the house sewer.
 All new sections of pipe must then be encased with an approved concrete mixture.
 A new fold in connection adds to the cost of a new sewer installation.
 Read about sewer connections that contractors build in order to learn more about fold in connections.

 A curb connection is usually found on two occasions.
-A curb connection avoids the need to open the roadway in order to complete a sewer installation.
+A curb connection avoids the need to open the roadway in order to complete a house sewer installation.
 The first case is when a new public sewer is installed.
 Frequently as part of the new public sewer project a new pipe is installed up to the curb line for each building.
-A curb connection is also typically placed for buildable lots that have not yet been developed.
+A curb connection is also typically placed for buildable lots that have not yet been developed as of yet.

-The second case where curb connections are found is when a previous building has been demolished and the service for that property was plugged at the curb line, as is required by code.
-When a property is redeveloped a plugged curb connection can be frequently re-used at a substantial savings to the property owner.
+The second case where curb connections are found is when a previous building has been demolished.
+The service for that property is typically was plugged at the curb line, as is required by code.
+When a property is redeveloped a plugged curb connection can be frequently re-used.
+This creates a substantial savings to the property owner.
 There is a lot more to know about curb connections for house sewers, if you’re interested read more about sewer curb connections.

 When a new connection is required into a NYC sewer and no connection is available, the most usual connection required is a drill in.
 This is performed using a core drill machine.
 It is not permitted to chop into a NYC sewer using hand or power tools.

 A riser connection is a vertical connection built on the top of a city sewer for use as a connection for a house sewer.
 Depending on the size and type of the public sewer different designs are used in the construction of a riser.
 When a sewer riser connection must be built it is a multi-step and fairly costly process.

-When a riser must be built they are carefully inspected by DEP field personnel and must conform to accepted design standards.
-All risers must be encased with an approved ready-mix concrete and reinforced with re-bar to provide a long-lasting connection.
-After the installation is signed off by the DEP the future maintenance and ownership of it reverts back to the NYC DEP.
+When a riser must be built, they are carefully inspected by DEP field personnel.
+A new riser must conform to accepted DEP design standards.
+All risers must be encased with an approved ready-mix concrete, and also reinforced with re-bar, to provide a long-lasting connection.
+Interestingly, after the installation is signed off by the DEP the future maintenance and ownership of it reverts back to the NYC DEP.

-All riser installations are built with a clean-out on the top as a way to clean out any possible future stoppages.
+All riser installations are built with a clean-out on the top.
+This provides a way to clean out any possible future stoppages.
 If a riser has to be built it will add at least a few thousand dollars to the cost of an installation.
 Other than having to build a new manhole it is the most expensive connection to build.

 In rare instances a new NYC DEP approved manhole has to be built for connection to the city sewer.
 This is required typically for very large house sewer connections such as for a 12″ house sewer.

-A manhole connection involves purchasing precast concrete rings from an approved vendor, and a top slab with a ring and manhole cover.
+A manhole connection involves purchasing precast concrete rings from an approved vendor.
+The other components are a top slab with a ring and manhole cover.
 Using precast concrete lowers the total cost by eliminating form work , and the associated lumber and labor.
 All the steps involved in building a manhole are very closely monitored and inspected by NYC DEP field inspectors.

 In terms of cost the manhole material alone costs in excess of $2,000.00 including delivery.
-Once other costs such a labor, ready mix concrete, and roadway restoration are factored in a manhole connection is by far the costliest means to connect to a city sewer.
+Other costs, such a labor, ready mix concrete, and roadway restoration, factor into a manhole connection.
+These costs make it by far the costliest means to connect to a city sewer.
 In some cases it is less expensive to install two smaller sized house sewers in order to avoid having to build a new manhole connection.
 To Learn more about a new manhole connection read about when A New Manhole Connection Must be Built To Connect A House Sewer.

 How can this information help you?

 New house sewer connections can be a substantial part of the cost of a project.
 Being familiar with the different types of connections can be very useful when you require this type of work.
-Knowing the cost factor s of each connection type can be helpful in keeping costs down.
+Knowing the cost factor s of each connection type can be helpful in keeping costs down on your project.

 See if Balkan Sewer And water Main Service can help you today, contact us via our Sewer and Water information request form.